 Part of our 20th Anniversary booth was figurative in nature, while the other focused on strong abstract paintings.

-We were honoured to hang two incredible abstracts from a prominent Montreal collection: Jack Bush’s 1973 “London #8” and Charles Gagnon’s “Inquisition” painting from 1981.
-Both are impressive gestural masterpieces.
+We were honoured to hang an incredible abstract from a prominent Montreal collection: Charles Gagnon’s “Inquisition” painting from 1981, an impressive gestural masterpieces.